NREL/BuildingMOTIF/docs/reference/developer_documentation.md

 ### Local

-Local CI is done automatically when pushing with `.pre-commit-config.yaml`, which runs *static* tests that can be run manually with the following command.
-This command will also generate fixes to formatting errors in staged files.
-After running you will need to stage the fixes for these files before running again.
+Local CI is done automatically when comitting with `.pre-commit-config.yaml`, which runs *static* tests against staged files and generates fixes as possible.
+If the pre-commit checks fail the generated fixes can be inspected and staged as desired before attempting to commit again.

+The command below will test files and generate fixes to formatting errors in files (running without `-a` will only fix staged files) without generating a commit upon successful completion.
 ```
 pre-commit run -a
 ```